sam-hur/MSc-Bioinformatics/1MB465 - Introduction to Statistics for Life Sciences/Definitions/Sum of Squares.md

 ___
 ([source](https://www.investopedia.com/terms/s/sum-of-squares.asp))

-The term sum of squares refers to a statistical technique used in [[regression analysis]] **to determine the dispersion of data points**.
+The term sum of squares refers to a statistical technique used in [[Regression Analysis 2]] **to determine the dispersion of data points**.
 The sum of squares can be used to find the function that best fits by varying the least from the data.

 The Sum of squares is also heavily used in [[Analysis of Variance (ANOVA)]] statistics to determine whether there are significant differences among the means of multiple groups.